-The research priorities of the Cancer Center cut across and align with three main research programs – one of which is the Cancer Population Sciences (CPS).
-To assist with the development, implementation and future publication of CPS work, the UF Health Cancer Center has the availability of a CPS Navigator to assist with cancer-relevant research.
+The research priorities of the Cancer Center cut across and align with three main research programs – one of which is the Cancer Control and Population Sciences (CCPS).
+To assist with the development, implementation and future publication of CCPS work, the UF Health Cancer Center has the availability of a CCPS Navigator to assist with cancer-relevant research.

-In response to the 2017 requirement for all cancer-related research to undergo review by the Scientific Review and Monitoring Committee (SRMC), in 2019, the CRO established a designated Cancer Population Science (CPS) Navigator to assist investigators with navigating study activation and ongoing review processes while simultaneously fostering working relationships across each of the CPS investigator’s study teams and staff.
+In response to the 2017 requirement for all cancer-related research to undergo review by the Scientific Review and Monitoring Committee (SRMC), in 2019, the CRO established a designated Cancer Control and Population Science (CCPS) Navigator to assist investigators with navigating study activation and ongoing review processes while simultaneously fostering working relationships across each of the CCPS investigator’s study teams and staff.

 - SRMC Intake Form (HSC VPN required)